cjalth/pangenome_pipeline/README.md

 module load nextflow multiqc samtools/1.14 fastqc
 ```

-To ensure that the right modules are loaded you can try run module list and see if all modules are loaded.
+To ensure that the right modules are loaded you can try run ```module list``` and see if all modules are loaded.
 To now run the pipeline, simply enter:
 ```
 nextflow run existing_pangenome.nf -c ../nextflow.config
 ```

-This should run the pipeline and the results from VG STATS will be outputted into the terminal, and more details can be found in /srv/scratch/canpang/pangenome_pipeline/results.
+This should run the pipeline and the results from VG STATS will be outputted into the terminal, and more details can be found in ```/srv/scratch/canpang/pangenome_pipeline/results```.

 ## How to Use - Non-Katana Users (other HPC Systems or Locally)